NREL/EnergyPlus/design/FY2022/NFP-Latent_Sizing.md

     UpdateSystemOutputRequired(state, ActualZoneNum, SysOutputProvided, LatOutputProvided);

-This new feature will use similar calculations where a zone latent load is used to calculate a zone heating and cooling latent air mass flow rate based on a user specified zone supply air humidity ratio.
+This new feature will use similar calculations where a zone latent load is used to calculate a zone heating and cooling latent air mass flow rate based on a user specified zone supply air humidity ratio (or deltaW).
 One caveat here is that since the latent mass flow rate will usually be different from the sensible mass flow rate, an adjustment to the supply air humidity ratio will be calculated such that both the sensible and latent loads are met each time interval to maintain the zone at the thermostat and humidistat set points.
 Initial testing has determined that holding the zone at a predetermined humidity level does not significantly impact the zone sensible loads or prediction of zone sensible air mass flow rate.

 **New Feature Choice Options**